 - Work with the GardenHouse Director to develop and implement GardenHouse special projects (i.e. native bee house, pollinator garden, host educational workshops etc.).

-- Commitment to serve 8-15+ hours per week, May through August 2017 (or longer if possible).
+- Commitment to serve 8-15+ hours per week.
 Semester internships are also available.

 - Desire and ability to engage with a diverse group of people, particularly those living in low-income distressed neighborhoods.